VanderpoelLiam/liamvanderpoel.com/content/archive/ab-testing/index.md

 Good news right?
 The p-value is less than our significance level, so we have a statistically significant difference right?

 Well... the way I created this data was by sampling 20 times from \\(\mathcal{N}(50, 2)\\), splitting the data in half and then setting group B to the split with larger mean.
-So if the samples are all drawn from the same distribution why are we getting a statistically significant result?
+But if the samples are all drawn from the same distribution why do we obtain a statistically significant result?

 ### Minimum detectable effect

 If we go back to the paper [So you want to run an experiment, now what?
-Some Simple Rules of Thumb for Optimal Experimental Design.](https://www.nber.org/system/files/working_papers/w15701/w15701.pdf) We can determine how large of an effect can be detected given the current sample size:
+Some Simple Rules of Thumb for Optimal Experimental Design](https://www.nber.org/system/files/working_papers/w15701/w15701.pdf) we can determine how large of an effect can be detected given the current sample size:

 $$
 \delta = (z_{\alpha} + z_{\beta}) \cdot \sqrt{\frac{\sigma_A^2}{\pi_A} + \frac{\sigma_B^2}{\pi_B}}